evidenze/nestjs-mini-arch/docs/ARCHITECTURE.md

-# Nest Lucid Architecture Guide
+# Mini Architecture Guide

 ## Introduction

-Nest Lucid is a Laravel Lucid-inspired architectural framework for NestJS that promotes clean, organized, and scalable code structure.
+Mini is a Laravel-inspired architectural framework for NestJS that promotes clean, organized, and scalable code structure.
 This guide will help you understand the core concepts and implement them in your projects.

 ## Core Principles